Before the Bell: What every Canadian investors needs to know today

 Equities

-In premarket action, shares of Facebook Inc. were up more than 11.35 per cent after the social media company reported record profit.
-After a year marred by controversy, Facebook said revenue increased 30 per cent in the fourth quarter of 2018 compared with the final three months of 2017, to US$16.91-billion.
-Profit rose 61 per cent to US$6.88-billion, while diluted earnings a share hit $2.38, beating analyst expectations.
-Facebook also said it had added one million new daily active users in Canada and the United States and four million in Europe.
+On Bay Street, look for Teck Resources Ltd. to see some movement after the diversified miner said it expects fourth-quarter profit to be below Street estimates due to “disappointing” business at its energy and Trail, B.C., operations.
+Teck said results of its energy business and Trail operations, as well as inventory valuations, would reduce quarterly earnings by 30 cents a share and earnings before interest, tax, depreciation and amortization (EBITDA) by $195-million.
+Analysts had expected a fourth-quarter profit of $1.10 per share, according to Thomson Reuters Eikon.

-Shares of Tesla Inc., meanwhile, were down nearly 5 per cent after the company missed Wall Street profit targets and announced the departure of its chief financial officer.
-Excluding items, Tesla earned US$1.93 per share, missing expectations of US$2.20 per share, according to IBES data from Refinitiv.
-However, Tesla also promised profits in every quarter this year.
+On Wall Street, shares of Amazon.com Inc. were down more than 4 per cent in premarket trading after the online retail giant forecast first-quarter sales below below analysts' estimates.
+Amazon said it now expecting net sales of between US$56-billion and US$60-billion for the first quarter, missing the analyst average estimate of US$60.77-billion, according to IBES data from Refinitiv.
+The company cited regulatory hurdles in India and slower online sales in Europe for the weaker forecast.
+The outlook came as Amazon reported net income rose to US$3.03-billion, or US$6.04 per share, in the quarter ended Dec.
+31 from US$1.86-billion, or US$3.75 per share, a year earlier, which included a tax gain.

-Overseas, the pan-European STOXX 600 was up 0.06 per cent.
-Shares of Unilever PLC were down about 3 per cent in morning trading after the consumer products company posted lower than expected sales in the latest quarter.
-Britain’s FTSE 100 was up 0.60 per cent.
-Germany’s DAX added 0.06 per cent.
-France’s CAC 40 rose 0.24 per cent.
+Overseas, the pan-European STOXX 600 edged higher in morning trading with media stocks among the best performers following strong results from French outdoor advertising company JCDecaux.
+Britain’s FTSE 100 was up 0.58 per cent.
+Germany’s DAX added 0.01 per cent.
+France’s CAC 40 rose 0.17 per cent.

-In Asia, Japan’s Nikkei added 1.06 per cent.
-The broader Topix gained 1.08 per cent with shares of Softbank Group climbing nearly 5 per cent.
-Hong Kong’s Hang Seng rose 1.08 per cent.
-The Shanghai Composite Index gained 0.35 per cent.
+In Asia, optimism over U.S.-China trade stocks helped buoy Chinese markets with the Shanghai Composite Index closing up 1.30 per cent.
+However, a survey released Friday showing contraction in China’s factory sector in January tempered the mood.
+Hong Kong’s Hang Seng ended off 0.04 per cent.
+In Japan, the Nikkei edged up 0.07 per cent.

 Commodities